Knowledge guide to dividend information

 - Online sources

 UK and Irish Dividend and Interest Record

-The UK and Irish Dividend and Interest Record from Interactive Data is the most comprehensive record of all dividend and interest announcements for securities listed on the London Stock Exchange (including AIM) and the Irish Stock Exchange.
+The UK and Irish Dividend and Interest Record from ICE Data Services is the most comprehensive record of all dividend and interest announcements for securities listed on the London Stock Exchange (including AIM) and the Irish Stock Exchange.

 Each annual volume is broken down into:-

 - Authorised unit trusts and Open ended Investment companies

 The library holds a complete set of the annual volumes from 1982/83 to the current tax year, with a loose-leaf updating service that adds the latest dividends, unit trust distributions, and British Government stocks on a quarterly basis.

 Only the most recent volumes are held on the library shelves in the Business Centre, with the earlier volumes held in an off-site store.
 If you wish to consult the earlier volumes in person please let us know ahead of your visit so that we can have these ready for you.
 Alternatively, the enquiry team can check these volumes for you to find the information you need.

 Dividend record 1967/68-1981/82

 Extel Statistical Services Ltd published the annual volume Dividend Record prior to 1982/83 and the library holds a complete set from 1967/68 to 1981/82.
 All volumes are held in an off-site store.